-Polly is an associate practicing in the areas of Estates & Trusts and Elder Law.
+Polly is a partner practicing in the areas of Estates & Trusts and Elder Law.
 She regularly assists clients in resolving contentious estate, trust, and elder law issues involving significant and emotional personal matters, and with estate and incapacity planning to provide certainty and peace of mind for the future.
 She has appeared before the Courts in British Columbia and before the Supreme Court of Canada.

 Polly recognizes and understands that the legal process can be overwhelming and intimidating, particularly for clients navigating the emotionally-charged issues raised by estate disputes and seeking to organize their affairs for the future.
 She works to identify her client’s goals and to develop creative and practical strategies for realizing those objectives.